Asian markets mixed as banking fears persist

 Issued on: Modified:

-Chinese markets were downbeat in morning trade, but Tokyo's key Nikkei index and stocks in Sydney and Singapore were up following a slightly higher close on Wall Street.
+Hong Kong and Shanghai dipped, while Tokyo, Sydney and Singapore rose, following a positive finish on Wall Street last week.

+The US Federal Deposit Insurance Corporation (FDIC) announced during Asian trade that First Citizens had agreed to buy Silicon Valley Bank, whose collapse this month had sparked fears of a global contagion in the banking sector.

-US President Joe Biden and European officials had sought to calm investors as bank shares tumbled on Friday, triggered by concerns over troubled lender Deutsche Bank.
+US President Joe Biden and European officials had sought to calm investors as banking shares tumbled on Friday, triggered by concerns over troubled lender Deutsche Bank.

 The German bank returned to financial health last year following a major restructuring after years of problems.

-But the situation shows "the continuing and growing pressure on the banking system among the major Western economies", he wrote in a note.
+But it showed "the continuing and growing pressure on the banking system among the major Western economies", he wrote in a note.

 "No bank is immune in the current climate.
 The forces that lead to the crisis so far seen, of higher rates and depositor uncertainty, only continue to grow."

-Hong Kong was nearly two percent lower in Monday morning trade, with Shanghai down 0.7 percent.
-Taipei and Seoul both lost 0.5 percent, and Jakarta was down 0.4 percent.

-But Tokyo was up 0.3 percent at the break, Singapore rose one percent and Sydney gained 0.2 percent.

-Markets had rallied last week after financial authorities took steps aimed at preventing contagion from the collapse of US regional lenders this month.
+Markets had rallied last week after financial authorities acted to prevent contagion from the collapse of US regional lenders this month.

 But sentiment soured following decisions by central banks in the United States, Britain and Switzerland to hike interest rates, despite concerns about the impact of the monetary tightening on banks.